hypnosapos/sparknetes/README.md

 ![Spark on kubernetes](sparknetes_basic.png)

-As the picture above show you, `spark-submit` commands will be thrown from a pod of a kubernetes job.
+As the picture above shows you, `spark-submit` commands will be thrown from a pod of a kubernetes job.

 First example is the well known SparkPi:
 ```bash